indiana-university/rivet-source/src/components/button/README.md

 ## Implementation notes

-There are a number of button styles and sizes that can be achieved using a handful of modifier CSS classes.

 The actions that buttons describe should be informative and concise.
 With few exceptions, button text should not wrap onto multiple lines.

 ### Contextual button modifiers

 Certain contexts may require alternate button styles.
 For example, when a user is about to take a destructive action it may be advisable to use a different color button to alert them.
-In this case, adding the class `rvt-button--danger` will create an orange button that matches the [error alert color](#).
+In this case, adding the class `rvt-button--danger` will create a red button that matches the [error alert color](#).

-The available button color modifiers are:

-- `.rvt-button--success`
-- `.rvt-button--success-secondary`
-- `.rvt-button--danger`
-- `.rvt-button--danger-secondary`

 ### Using icons inside buttons